 Freezer burn doesn't help the flavor of ice cream or anything else, deer meat included.
 Modern vacuum packaging systems are handy and save on space, but I've used some that resulted in freezer-burned meat after a few months.
 If you're buying a vacuum-sealing unit, get a good one.

-We package our deer the old-fashioned way, first wrapping our portion in clear plastic wrap, and then covering that with heavy-duty freezer paper.
-Each package is clearly labeled, not only so we know what cut of meat is inside and when it was killed, but also which deer it came from.
+We package our deer the old-fashioned way, first wrapping each portion in clear plastic wrap, and then covering that with heavy-duty freezer paper.
+Every package is clearly labeled, so we not only know what cut of meat is inside and when it was killed, but also which deer it came from.
 If one animal proves especially tough, we know to use that meat for slow-cooking recipes.